sanneck/youtube-to-mp3/README.md

 # Youtube-to-mp3

 This is a simple python script created with the GPT-3 chatbot, even this README file was created by it, the code had some bugs and didn't do everything I asked for so some of the code is mine.
-It downloads a youtube video and converts it to mp3.
+It downloads a youtube video or playlist and converts it to mp3.
 It also displays a fixed-length progress bar with a percentage indicator and shows the total time taken to download the youtube video.

 ## Updates
 Using [yt-dlp](https://github.com/yt-dlp/yt-dlp) now, that is a youtube-dl fork based on the now inactive youtube-dlc.